Simply SITTING…

 • Send me a message if you want to come along

+Mushin-dō is connected to the wider Sōtō Zen tradition through Kōsetsu-ji and is a recognised branch of La Gendronnière Temple in France.
 Simone Jikō Wolf was ordained by Taisen Deshimaru Rōshi in the late 1970’s, and subsequently received shihō (dharma transmission) from Yuko Okamoto Rōshi in 2004.
 Sensi Deshimaru was a disciple of Kōdō Sawaki Roshi and after Sawaki died he received shiho from Yamada Reirin Zenji.
-Deshimaru came to France after his transmission and soon founded the Association Zen Internationale and La Gendronnière Temple.
+Sensi Deshimaru came to France after his transmission and soon founded the Association Zen Internationale and La Gendronnière Temple.
 This was the first zen temple in Europe and currently serves as the collective headquarters for European Sōtō Zen.
-Kōsetsu-ji actively encourages an ongoing, open exchange between Sōtōshū/Japanese Sōtō Zen and AZI/European Sōtō Zen and so remains closely connected to La Gendronnière and Sōji-ji in Japan.

 Mushin-dō (無心道)